anuj7511/Starbucks-Customer-Profiling/README.md

 ## Project Metrics :

 ### Unsupervised Machine Learning Model
-An unsupervised machine learning model with K-Means is used to cluster the customers.

-The number of clusters is choosed with 2 metrics :
+The number of clusters in K-Means algorithm is choosed with 2 metrics :
 1. The [Silhouttee score](https://en.wikipedia.org/wiki/Silhouette_(clustering))
 ```
 The silhouette value is a measure of how similar an object is to its own cluster (cohesion) compared to other clusters (separation).
 The silhouette ranges from −1 to +1, where a high value indicates that the object is well matched to its own cluster and poorly matched to neighboring clusters.